montsieur/T1A2-web-portfolio/README.md

 Added a typewriter effect to my full name to give it more immersion and motion to the website.

 ## Contact Page
 This page consist of a header, information for users to complete a form with email address alternative.
+The email address displayed on the page is also clickable to open the user's primary email program such as Outlook.